How To Keep Your Money Safe When You Travel

 Travel tickets are just as important as money, so keep them in a safe place.

-When you purchase your tickets, make sure you only deal with an authorised agent particularly when traveling to another country.
+When you purchase your tickets, make sure you only deal with an authorised agent particularly when travelling to another country.

 Make sure you only exchange the money amount you plan to use.
 This will help you to avoid having to pay for two exchange-premiums.